Mattpxl/Multi-Peer-Webcall/README.txt

     Participant:

         1. Input Username
-        2. Paste friend's ID into 'User to Call'
+        2. Paste a friend's ID into 'User to Call'
         3. Wait for Answer